“We never take ‘no’ for an answer.”

 Like consumers, SMEs face stringent challenges getting the capital they need to grow and scale.
 The company’s blockchain-enabled platform was approved by the Hong Kong Monetary Authority and now used by 12 banks to evaluate SMEs for loan applications.

 The platform has 1.14 million registered SMEs of which 21 percent authorizes Ping An, on a daily basis and in real-time, to grab data from their financial, CRM, and ERP systems.
 This enables banks to assess the risk profile of SMEs and grant them capital.

 This is truly revolutionary.
-It has enhanced credit access and promulgated the growth of the entire economy.
+Not only has it enhanced credit access but also it has promulgated the growth of the entire economy.

-Ping An group’s CO-CEO Jessica Tan revealed that all of this wasn’t easy and highlighted that the biggest challenge to achieve this level of impact was getting people from different disciplines and teams to work together.
+Ping An group’s CO-CEO Jessica Tan revealed that all of this wasn’t easy.
+She highlighted that the biggest challenge to achieving this level of impact was getting people from different disciplines and teams to work together.

 Areas like AI require cross-functional collaboration to see any significant success and Ping An will continue to use the power of community and support the open source ecosystems to scale its platforms.